johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 ---

-## Submission Instructions
+## **Report and Submission**

+Submit **one PDF** covering all three phases.
+Do not submit a separate report for each phase.

-- Your report must include Phase 1 (Test Coverage), Phase 2 (TDD) and Phase 3 (Continuous Integration).
+Your report must contain the evidence listed under **Phase 1 Report Requirements**, **Phase 2 Report Requirements**, and **Phase 3 Report Requirements**.

-- Do not submit separate reports for each Phase/task.
-Submit one PDF covering all required details.
+Submit the PDF in **both** places:

+- **Commit it to your team repository**, and
+- **Upload it to Canvas.**

-- Ensure your report is **clear and self-contained**, while using links as the primary evidence trail.
+Make your report **clear and self-contained**, using links as the primary evidence trail:

-    - Include direct links to PRs, issues, CI runs, and review comments for each required deliverable.
+- Include direct links to PRs, issues, CI runs, and review comments for every required deliverable.
-    - Include brief in-PDF evidence excerpts (for example: key coverage table rows, failing/passing CI snippets, and the specific YAML/test fragments you changed) so graders do not need to browse your fork to understand your work.
+- Also paste brief evidence excerpts into the PDF — key coverage table rows, failing and passing CI snippets, and the specific YAML or test fragments you changed — so that graders can understand your work without browsing your fork.

-- Double-check that your **fork repository link** is correct and public.
+Finally, double-check that your **fork repository link** is correct and public.